mzaini30/blog2/README.md

 # Feature

-1. Create new post blog rapidly with `new.py` (dependencies: Python 2 and Sublime Text)
+1. Create new blog post rapidly with `new.py` (dependencies: Python 2 and Sublime Text)
 2. Facebook comment embedded
 3. LINE logo bottom of blog]
 4. Paginate
+5. Facebook Open Graph and Twitter Card Automatically if you create new blog post with `new.py`

 # Contact